nskh/automatic-safety-proofs/README.md

 # Automated Geometric Safety Proofs

-This README walks through steps required to run the examples for our TACAS submission "Automating geometric proofs of collision avoidance via active corners".
+This README walks through steps required to run the examples for our CAV submission "Automating geometric proofs of collision avoidance via active corners".
 Our artifact automatically constructs and visualizes a formulation of a "safe region", the set of obstacle locations where a collision will not occur given an object and trajectory.
 Commands to run in the terminal begin with a $; do not actually include the "$" character in your terminal command.

 On the VM, open a terminal.
 Download and unzip a zip file of the directory: